jh9504/cs492i_cv_team13/README.md

 KAIST &amp; Naver [nsml] fashion dataset deep learning

 ## Usage
-This project is done by two ignorant KAIST students (1 graduate & 1 undergraduate) for the class of CS492 - Deep Learning Project [Vision classification Task] Thanks to cooperation from NAVER, NSML Platform (enables usage of GPUs and CPUs on the server)
+This project is done by two KAIST students (Hyeonuk Nam, Jinhyuk Ryu) for the class of CS492 - Deep Learning Project [Vision classification Task] Thanks to cooperation from NAVER, NSML Platform (enables usage of GPUs and CPUs on the server)
  - https://ai.nsml.navercorp.com/intro